ProgramMax/maxGUI/Docs/README.md

 If you would like maxGUI to support more contacts us and let us know.

+## Migration

+If your project already has GUI code, you can read the [migration docs](Migration.md) for help migrating to maxGUI.

 ## Deprecation Schedule

 We know transitioning a codebase to a new technology takes time.
 And we know customers may still be on an old OS.